BJW333/SpiderCrawler/README.md

 READ ME

-Suggested to run the hidemyipwithtor.sh before scanning any IPs you don’t want to find you Also use a VPN
+Suggested to run the hidemyipwithtor.sh before scanning any IPs you don’t want to find you.
+Also use a VPN.

-the main working file is SpiderCrawlerMain.py run that to run the program
+The main working file is SpiderCrawlerMain.py run that to run the program.

-This is created for educational purposes in realtion for pentesting and other intrests
+This is created for educational purposes in realtion for pentesting and other intrests.

-This is a work in progress and isnt done
+This is a work in progress!